KAM via Standard Fixed Point Theorems: Quantitative Para-product and Para-linearization Estimates

-is more regular than $F(u)$.
-While Bony's theorem is well-established and extensively applied in modern nonlinear analysis, we still need to manage the \emph{size} of the smoothing remainder to effectively study the para-homological equation. \begin{proposition} Suppose $r=s-n/2>0$, $u\in H^s(\xT^n;\mathbb{R}^L)$.
-Let $N_s$ be the smallest integer such that $N_s>s$.
-Suppose $F=F(x,z)\in C^{N_s+2}(\xT^n\times\mathbb{R}^L)$.
+While Bony's theorem is well-established and extensively applied in modern nonlinear analysis, we still need to manage the \emph{size} of the smoothing remainder to effectively study the para-homological equation.
+We state the following refined version of Proposition \ref{PLRough}: \begin{proposition} Fix $s,r>0$, and suppose $u\in (H^s\cap C^r_*)(\xT^n;\mathbb{R}^L)$.
+Let $N_{s+r}$ be the smallest integer $>s+r$.
+Suppose $F=F(x,z)\in C^{N_{s+r}+2}(\xT^n\times\mathbb{R}^L)$.
 Then there holds the following para-linearization formula: